Thisisanalthowcool/Ultraviolet-Static-Version/README.md

 For any other deployment service, use like any other static website for production.

-Thanks to kwazeh, a person on discord, for the [bare service worker](https://tiw.tiwweb.workers.dev/) for this proxy.
-And TN for the main [repository](https://github.com/titaniumnetwork-dev/Ultraviolet-Static-Archive) base.
-Make sure to add credit to this repo and the person who made the bare service worker.
+Thanks toTN for the main [repository](https://github.com/titaniumnetwork-dev/Ultraviolet-Static-Archive) base.
+Make sure to add credit to this repository and also to star it.
-Just give credit.